 US Environmental Protection Agency

-- Worker Safety and Training – EPA’s Worker Protection Standard (WPS) is a regulation aimed at reducing the risk of pesticide poisonings and injuries among agricultural workers and pesticide handlers.
+- Worker Protection Standard – EPA’s Worker Protection Standard (WPS) is a regulation aimed at reducing the risk of pesticide poisonings and injuries among agricultural workers and pesticide handlers.

 US Food and Drug Administration

 - FDA Food Safety Education Programs – Food safety educational resources.